A question we see a lot of misunderstanding and confusion over is : Can I Refreeze Thawed Meat?

 Here are some useful tips with real-world examples to illustrate how it is safe to refreeze thawed meat that is still cold to touch:

-- Safely re-freezing thawed meat that is still cold to touch is no different than a package of fresh meat you would purchase from the supermarket or butchers where the meat, coming from their chilled cabinet will also be cold to touch and no more than 40 °F / 4.4 °C.
+- Safely re-freezing thawed meat that is still cold to touch is no different or colder than a package of fresh meat you would purchase from the supermarket or butchers where the meat, coming from their chilled cabinet will also be cold to touch and no more than 40 °F / 4.4 °C.

 Can I Refreeze Fully Thawed Raw Meat that is warm to touch / Room Temperature?
 [Scenario 3]